sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

 Effect comparison
 ----------------------

-There is a yolov5 use case written in python in this release package for object detection on images.
-The source code path is ``$TPUC_ROOT/python/samples/detect_yolov5.py``.
+In tpu_mlir package, there are yolov5 use cases written in python, using the ``detect_yolov5`` command to detect objects in images.
+This command corresponds to the source code path ``{package/path/to/tpu_mlir}/python/samples/detect_yolov5.py``.
 It can be learned how the model is used by reading the code.
 Firstly, preprocess to get the model's input, then do inference to get the output, and finally do post-processing.
 Use the following codes to validate the inference results of onnx/f16/int8 respectively.